English for Juneteenth, America's Newest Federal Holiday

 Reunite

-After slavery officially ended in America, many former-slaves tried to reunite with their family members, who were often sold to other owners.
+After the ending of slavery in America, many former-slaves tried to reunite with their family members, who were often sold to other owners.

 Observe

 This is a verb that usually means "to look at or notice something."
-However, one of its other usages is "to celebrate a holiday."
+However, its other meaning is "to celebrate a holiday."

 Juneteenth was first observed in Galveston, Texas, in 1866.